Tuesday, March 31, 2009

 Is Liveops a Scam?

-Over the years that I have worked at home, the most frequent question I have been asked is if Liveops is a scam.
+Over the time I have run this blog, the most frequent question I have been asked is if the work at home company Liveops is a scam.
 Today, I decided to make a post about this to help relieve fears.
-In my opinion, and in almost everyone else's opinion I know of, Liveops is definitely, absolutely, 100% NOT a scam.
-I have worked with Liveops for a few years now, and while I have not become rich, I have made enough money to pay my bills and still have a little bit of "fun" money left over.
+Liveops is absolutely not a scam.
+I have worked with Liveops for some time now, and while I have not become a millionaire, I have made what I consider substantial money for my age.
 My paycheck has almost always arrived on time, and I have never had any problems with receiving my money.
 This is a lot more than I can say for most other work at home companies.
-Liveops has been mentioned as a good work at home company on prominent sites such as Reader's Digest, ABC 7 News, CNN, and was even featured on Good Morning America, among many others.
+Liveops has been mentioned as a legitimate work at home company on prominent sites such as Reader's Digest, ABC 7 News, CNN, and was even featured on Good Morning America, among many others.
 (Just check out the links!)
 Though I personally do not work full time with Liveops, I know of many people who do, and this is their primary source of income.
 If you are interested in working with Liveops or any work at home site, just remember to do your research.
 See if they are mentioned in any reliable newspapers or magazines, or if they are mentioned in the Better Business Bureau, or Ripoff Report.
 Follow your gut instincts.
 If something doesn't feel right, just don't do it!
 Make educated decisions about which companies are good and do research to back those companies up.
 Finally, don't use a company that you have to pay to work for.
 Use common sense; why should you have to pay to work for someone else?
 (Keep in mind though, that some work at home companies, including Liveops, do charge a background check fee, as you will be processing confidential customer information.)
 If you are interested in applying to work for Liveops, or would like more information, I have provided a link below.
 Good Luck!

 http://www.liveops.com/become-agent/index.html